Skip to content

 • Understand the implications of each trait to avoid unnecessary overhead or missing functionality.

-• Event class should be final readonly
+• Event classes should be final and readonly

 Configs